enclava-ai/enclava/README.md

 # Enclava

-**Secure AI Platform with Privacy-First LLM Services**
+**Confidential AI Platform for businesses**

-Enclava is a comprehensive AI platform that provides secure chatbot services, document retrieval (RAG), and LLM integrations with Trusted Execution Environment (TEE) support via privateMode.ai.
+Enclava is a comprehensive AI platform that makes privacy practical.
+It provides easy to create openai compatible chatbots and API endpoints with knowledge base access (RAG).
+All in a completely confidential way through [privatemode.ai](https://privatemode.ai)

 ## Key Features